Katipunan: Kalayaan

-According to Valenzuela, the printing process was so laborious that setting eight pages required two months to complete.
-For weeks, Jacinto, Duque and Fernández (and sometimes Valenzuela) took turns in preparing the pages of the Kalayaan, which was approximately nine by twelve inches in size.
+According to Valenzuela, the printing process was so laborious that setting up eight pages required two months to complete.
+For weeks, Jacinto, Duque and Fernández (and sometimes Valenzuela) took turns in preparing the pages of the Kalayaan, which were approximately nine by twelve inches in size.

 In March 1896, the first copies of the January 1896 issue were secretly circulated with about 2,000 copies, according to Valenzuela.
 According to Epifanio de los Santos, only 1,000 copies were printed: 700 were distributed by Bonifacio, 300 by Aguinaldo, and some 100 by Valenzuela himself.

 The first issue contained a supposed editorial done by del Pilar, which, in fact, was done by Jacinto himself.
 It also included Bonifacio's Pag-ibig sa Tinubuang Lupa, Valenzuela's Catuiran? and several works that exposed Spanish abuses and promoted patriotism.
 Copies spread to nearby Manila provinces, including Cavite, Morong (now Rizal), Kalookan, and Malabon.
-Surprised by this initial success, Jacinto decided to print a second issue that would contain nothing but his works.
+Surprised by this initial success, Jacinto decided to print a second issue that would contain nothing but his work.

 In August 1896, the second issue was prepared.
 It was during this time that Spanish authorities began to grow wary of anti-government activities and, suspecting the existence of a subversive periodical in circulation (see below), raided the place where Kalayaan was being printed, at No. 6 Clavel Street, San Nicolas, Manila.
 Fortunately, the printers Duque and Fernández were warned in time, destroyed the incriminating molds and escaped.
 Therefore, Spanish authorities never found any evidence of the Kalayaan.